¨For all the jokes and complaints about the aches of air travel, it’s pretty marvelous if you think about it¨.

 - Printing out boarding passes.

-I often select the Economy Plus options, especially if it includes free baggage and seat selection.
-(Particularly if I am traveling with someone else and want to make sure that we sit together).
+I often select the Economy Plus options, mainly if it includes free baggage and seat selection.
+(Particularly if I am traveling with someone else and want to ensure that we sit together).
 It usually costs about the same as paying the fees separately but comes with a few additional ¨free perks¨.
 (Generally, Economy Plus costs $50 to $100 more than Basic Economy).
 My favorite advantage is that you can sometimes cancel or change the flights for a reduced fee.
 (Usually, it costs $50-100, instead of $200 plus, to modify a ticket).

 Sometimes, the Premium bundles are not as expensive as an economy plus ticket, particularly on leisure flights.
 I will pay $50-$100 for first or business class seats.
 I am a big man, and the additional width makes a lot of difference.